-We're a family-farm, in our 10th year of operation, cultivating 75 acres of protected farmland in Sudbury and Concord, MA — just 25 miles west of Boston.
-We grow over 200 varieties of vegetables for our 750-member CSA community, our two farmstores in Boston, our stand at the Copley Farmers' Market, and select restaurants and chefs.
+We're a family-farm, in our 12th year of operation, cultivating 50 acres of protected farmland in Sudbury and Concord, MA — just 25 miles west of Boston.
+We grow over 100 varieties of vegetables for our 500-member CSA community, our farmstores in the Boston Public Market and Boston’s South End, our stall at the Copley Square Farmers' Market, and select restaurants and chefs.

 We use only sustainable agricultural practices; free of chemical herbicides, pesticides, and synthetic fertilizers.
 We increase our fields' soil fertility by using natural composts, cover crops, and mineral amendments.
 We have chosen to forgo the USDA's organic certification process and invite you to trust us, your farmers, that our produce is grown using ecologically and socially responsible methods.